mlagisz/EcoEvo_societies_list/CONTRIBUTING.md

 valuing their unique perspectives and experiences as essential contributions to this work.**.

 Authorship comes with all the following contributions and responsibilities:
-- If you are interested in becoming a co-author, you need to fill in the Expression Of Interest (EOI) form (https://forms.gle/N1ERrvN1GejamYcKA);
+- If you are interested in becoming a co-author, you need to fill in the Expression Of Interest (EOI) [form](https://forms.gle/N1ERrvN1GejamYcKA);
 some of the identifying information from this form will be visible to all team members (name, email, languages).

 - You will need to complete (a good quality - as determined during data validation by other team members) data extraction/checking from a subset